jumpinjackie/mapguide/MgDev/Doc/devguide/source/modifying_maps_and_layers.rst

     be considered as one way for modifying XML.
 By no means is this the **definitive** way.

-The page then goes on to save the XML to a resource and loads that resource into the map, as described in Adding Layers To A Map on page 68.
+The page then goes on to save the XML to a resource and loads that resource into the map, as described in :ref:`adding-layers-to-a-map`.

 If you wish to modify an existing layer that is visible in other users' maps, without affecting those maps: